More than a thousand-year history of Russia has left a lot of natural, historical and architectural monuments to amaze travels.

 In the language of Mansi, indigenous people of the Northern Urals, the name of the geological monument “Man-Pupu-Ner” means “small mountain of idols.”
 The monument is located in Pechyoro Trinity area of the Komi Republic, in a remote, inaccessible place for tourists.
 Man-Pupu-Ner is stone cliffs of hard rock, left from the once towering mountains here.
 Wind gave the cliffs a bizarre shape.

 There are 7 pillars in Man-Pupu-Ner, the tallest of the pillars is 34 m, the lowest – 7 meters.
 The Pillars have a bizarre shape of silhouettes of various animals.
 Silhouettes depend on your point of viewing: from the different places you can see a figure of a standing person, the head of a horse or a sheep silhouette.

-As you see, there are no limits in Russia tours, Moscow & St Petersburg being just the starters.
+As you see, there are no limits in Russia, and Moscow & St Petersburg are just the starters.

 Which of these Top 10 are in your bucket list?

 - 50 facts about Moscow – all you need to know about Russian capital

 Everybody likes fun facts and we always prepare a ton of them for our Moscow tours ...

 Our Moscow tour guide Dasha traveled to the UK on New Year holidays, and here ...

 - 50 Facts about Paris